CrazyIvanTR/umamusume-auto-train-text-guide/BluestacksGuide.md

 Name the instance "Bluestacks Umamusume", without the quotes of course.
 The name has to be exact or the code won't work properly.

 After you're done with the installation, the bot should work as normal.

-For now, the only version of the bot that works with bluestacks is [here](https://github.com/CrazyIvanTR/umamusume-auto-train/tree/bluestacks_work).
-I'll see about getting it added to the main repo.